cabincabin/MLRobustClassifier/MLEngineTrainers/README.md

 ```

 NOTE: If you want to make use of the GPU computing power in the Google Cloud, then you would modify `config.yaml` and have an argument called `--config config.yaml` before the `--region $REGION` argument.
 WARNING, GPU power is EXPENSIVE, make sure you have enough GCP Credits/can pay out of pocket.
 More details on config.yaml can be found here: https://cloud.google.com/ml-engine/docs/tensorflow/machine-types

-## Steps to run TrainerTestAndSaveKaggleTune

-(similar to above, right?)